 - integrate and differentiate functions of one variable using a range of techniques and be able to apply integration and differentiation to a range of physical problems.

 - show how smooth functions can be expressed in terms of power series.

-- explain the properities of complex numbers and construct some basic complex functions.
+- explain the properties of complex numbers and construct some basic complex functions.

 - employ matrix notation, carry out matrix algebra and use matrices to solve systems of linear equations.

-- compute the properities of determinants, be able to evaluate them, and use them to test for unique solutions of linear equations.
+- compute the properties of determinants, be able to evaluate them, and use them to test for unique solutions of linear equations.

 - solve first and second order ordinary differential equations using a range of techniques.

 1. Functions and 2D coordinates

 Properties of functions.
 2D and 3D coordinate systems.
 Index notation, Sketching functions, logarithmic functions.

 Definition, modulus and argument; addition, multiplication, division; roots of quadratic equations; complex numbers in polar form; De Moivre's theorem; Hyperbolic functions.

 Review of differentiation, the differential; differentiation of products, functions of functions; maxima, minima and inflexions; partial differentiation; examples and applications from physics.